Yangon must see sights: our top 20 things to do in Yangon, Myanmar!

 1 | Watch the sunrise over the Shwedagon Pagoda

 Watching the sunrise over one of the most famous and beautiful Pagodas in the world is most definitely a Yangon bucket list moment.
 The Shwedagon Pagoda is one of Buddhism’s most sacred sights and the golden Pagoda glistens in the morning sunshine.
 The gold leaf pagoda is adorned with thousands of diamonds and rubies and a 76 carat diamond crowns the sacred sight which dominates the Yangon skyline.

 Where to stay in Yangon

-- Chatrium Hotel: Where we stayed in Yangon and paid USD 277 per night for a Club Deluxe Lake/Pagoda View room in the Chatrium.
-The views of the Shwedagon Pagoda from our hotel were simple incredible.
-This included an airport transfer, 2 pieces of laundry per day and snacks and drinks in the Club Lounge – Check latest prices now
+- Chatrium Hotel: We paid around USD 250 per night for a Club Deluxe Lake/Pagoda View room in the Chatrium and this included an airport transfer, 2 pieces of laundry per day and snacks and drinks in the Club Lounge.
+The views of the Shwedagon Pagoda from our hotel were incredible.
+Check latest prices now

 - Mid Range: the Novotel Yangon Max and the Loft Hotel are both excellent mid range options in great locations.